hasura/graphql-engine/event-triggers.md

 * **Build reactive & async apps/features**: Trigger asynchronous serverless or cloud functions to reduce infrastructure costs and simplify DevOps for developers.

 * **Atomic & Reliable**: Using native Postgres triggers, every relevant action on the database is captured as an event.
-Even if Hasura is down or being updated, events will be captured and delivered as soon as possible with an *atleast-one* guarantee.
+Even if Hasura is down or being updated, events will be captured and delivered as soon as possible with an *at least-one* guarantee.
 You can even configure delivery policies like `max_retries` and `retry_interval`.

 * **Scalable**: The event-triggers system is horizontally scalable - if you need to handle more events, just throw more resources at it!

 * **Works with existing, live databases**: Point it to an existing Postgres database to instantly listen to changes in your data and invoke webhooks.

-* **Ready for observability & monitoring]**: Generated events are automatically instrumented with an event-id and structured logs emitted by Hasura make it easy for you to use your favourite tools to run an event-driven backend in production ([watch](https://youtu.be/WOPA52r3bzU) an overview using [Honeycomb](honeycomb.io)).
+* **Ready for observability & monitoring]**: Generated events are automatically instrumented with an event-id and structured logs emitted by Hasura make it easy for you to use your favorite tools to run an event-driven backend in production ([watch](https://youtu.be/WOPA52r3bzU) an overview using [Honeycomb](honeycomb.io)).

 ## Quickstart: